 Hunza Organics, based in Northern Pakistan, has just passed its first inspection for FairWild certification, of wild-collected, organic pine nuts.
 We expect the certification decision to be made in January, which would make Hunza Organics the first company with multiple certified products in the pilot that CBI and ProFound designed for Northern Pakistan.
 We are proud that Hunza Organics used our total compliance tool, NI-CheckApp, to make the implementation of sustainable collection standards cheaper and easier.
 Our IN2NI colleague Michael Schwegler provided technical support throughout this process.
 In their final step towards the European market, Hunza Organics will exhibit their products at the BioFach trade [Read more]

-Sustainable sourcing brings Pakistani pine nuts to greener grounds Eaten in Europe and Asia since ancient times, pine nuts are still popular in modern Western cuisine.
+FAIRWILD PINE NUTS IN PAKISTAN Sustainable sourcing brings Pakistani pine nuts to greener grounds Eaten in Europe and Asia since ancient times, pine nuts are still popular in modern Western cuisine.
 They can be added to meat, fish, salads and vegetables, and are also in bakery products and pesto.
 Pine trees take a long time to reach maturity and to yield a good harvest.
 Investing in pine nut production requires long-term thinking.
 However, existing supplies have not been able to cope with increasing demand.
 Due to growing world demand, pine nuts are collected unsustainably from forests.
-Incorrect harvesting techniques and lack of controls do [Read more]
+[Read more]

 On behalf of FairWild, Bert-Jan Ottens examined the protocols and assessed the participants of the training in FairWild Standard Operating Procedures (SOPs), conducted by Klaus Dürbeck and Stefan Lermer (Klaus Dürbeck Consulting) in November 2014.
 The training took place in the context of a GIZ-supported programme for sustainable wild-collection in Kosovo.
 Subjects covered the procedures for resource assessment and resource management by resource owners and users, including field training in transects for resource measurement.